ShengJie-Zh/python-sEMG/README.md

 - Sample data preprocessing scripts

 🚧 **Important Notice:**
-To comply with IEEE TNSRE's double-blind peer review policy, this repository does **not contain the full implementation** of the proposed method.
+This repository does **not currently contain the full implementation** of the proposed method.
 The complete source code will be released **upon final acceptance** of the manuscript.

 ---